jsohlendorff/continuous_time_LTMLE/article.typ

 // other estimators could be moved to suppl.
 We should discuss this
 // with Thomas.

-We consider a simulation study to evaluate the performance of our ICE-IPCW estimator and its debiased version.
+We conduct a simulation study to evaluate the performance of our ICE-IPCW estimator and its debiased version.
 Overall, the purpose of the simulation study is to establish that our estimating procedure provides valid inference with varying degrees of confounding.